losizm/scamper/README.md

 ```

 _**Note:** The `Authorization` and `WwwAuthenticate` header classes are for
-authentication between the user agent and origin server.
+authentication between user agent and origin server.
 There are other header
 classes available for proxy authentication &ndash; see
 [scaladoc](https://losizm.github.io/scamper/latest/api/scamper/index.html) for
 details._